 The OEDI periodically trains students, from incoming freshman, transfer and international students, to student employees, student resident assistants and high school students participating in summer programs.
 Specifically, student athletes and students participating in student organizations such as sororities, fraternities, student government and clubs receive a longer and more interactive program.
 Faculty and employees receive online annual training, information and training from advocates and the Title IX Coordinator.
 Athletic coaches and personnel, department chairs, residential housing personnel, public safety, and all managerial and staff personnel receive an in-depth interactive program on an annual basis.
-The OEDI/Title IX also presents training annually at new faculty orientation and monthly at new employee orientations.
+The OEDI/Title IX Coordinator also presents training annually at new faculty orientation and monthly at new employee orientations.

-For information regarding these programs contact the Office for Equity, Diversity and Inclusion/Title IX Coordinator in person at Administration 606, or by telephone at 323-343-3040.
+For information regarding these programs contact the OEDI/Title IX Coordinator in person in the Administration building, room 606, or by telephone at 323-343-3040.